8york/bookish-fishstick/README.md

 If the game was interesting and the players want to play again, click the Play Again button at the bottom to refresh the board.

-> This project was possible with the help from instructor teams.
+> This project was made possible with the help from instructor teams at GA.